-This family budget excel template from Microsoft consists of three worksheets.
+This family budget Excel template from Microsoft consists of three worksheets.

 - The first is cash flow where you get a bar chart of projected and actual cash flows, total income, and total expenses.
-Aligned are a chart of total income, expenses, and total cash difference below the chart.
+Aligned is a chart of total income, expenses, and total cash difference below the chart.
 The template automatically calculates all these values and variance of actual and projected numbers based on data entered.